-Higher mortality and morbidity can arise through misestimation, adverse trends, selective withdrawals and risk concentrations (geographic and occupational).
-Anti-selection is the risk that policyholders with worse risk characteristics than allowed for in the pricing are accepted.
-VLL is also exposed to the risk of certain kinds of catastrophic events, for example a pandemic.
+Higher mortality and morbidity can arise through mis-estimation, adverse trends, selective withdrawals, risk concentrations (geographic and occupational), and anti-selection (where policyholders with worse risk characteristics than allowed for in the pricing are accepted).

+VLL is also exposed to the risk of certain kinds of catastrophic events, for example pandemics (flu pandemics, MRSA, SARS etc.), geographical concentration of lives or contraction of lives in a particular hazardous occupation.